Free US shipping $30+

 What Is the Safest Hair Fiber for Everyday Use?

-The safest daily-use fiber is the one with the fewest ingredients, the least potential for scalp interaction, and the most complete washout.
-Every compound beyond the essential fiber, colorant, and binding agent adds risk without adding performance.
+The safest option for regular use is the one with the fewest ingredients, the least potential for scalp interaction, and the most complete washout.
+Every compound beyond the essential fiber, colorant, and binding agent adds exposure without adding performance.

 Fiber base: 100% plant-based cotton (Gossypium herbaceum).
 Hypoallergenic, naturally lightweight, no known contact allergen profile.